KINGSABRI/nipper_parser/lib/nipper_parser/parsers/README.md

 A detailed report on how the device has been configured.

 **Configuration Report Section Contains:**
-- Introduction                  [not yet implemented - PR is welcome]
+- Introduction..................[not yet implemented - PR is welcome]
-- Devices Config Audit          [not yet implemented - PR is welcome]
+- Devices Config Audit..........[not yet implemented - PR is welcome]

 #### Usage